This post may contain affiliate links. Read my full disclosure policy.

 Instructions

-Place all ingredients in a bowl, and gently toss.
-Taste, adjust salt and acid.
+3. Taste, and adjust salt and acid.
 You want this to taste flavorful!

 Notes

 Cutting the cucumbers thicker with keep them stay crisper longer.
-I actually really like them cut thinly (⅛ inch) and personally don’t mind when they get soft after a few days in the fridge…but this is my own personal preference.
-If you prefer them to stay crispy, cut them into thicker, ¼ inch slices. 😉
+I personally like them cut thinly (⅛ inch) and don’t mind when they get soft after a few days in the fridge…but this is my personal preference.
+If you prefer them to stay crispy, cut them into thicker, ¼-inch slices. 😉

 For a Scandinavian twist, sub dill for the cilantro and lemon for the lime.
 Leave out the jalapeño.

-Greek- Try mint and parsley with lemon, no jalapeño.
+Greek- Try mint and parsley with lemon, leave out the jalapeño.

 Mexican- add a pinch of chipotle powder for smokiness (start very light)